vperizes/EmbodiedLabs_CodingChallenge/README.md

 ### Known issues
 Currently there is an issue where a cube is not automatically deselected when a new cube is selected.

+### Resources
+This was my first time using three.js.
+As such, I realied heavily on the three.js documnetation and [these tutorials](https://youtube.com/playlist?list=PLjcjAqAnHd1EIxV4FSZIiJZvsdrBc1Xho&si=ygkpALQUv0GUyb_c)